WHAT IS THE PUPIL PREMIUM GRANT?

 - Early intervention is a priority.

-- Extended learning out of school hours via Breakfast Club and After School Club and an extensive programme of enrichment and engagement clubs after school is offered to PPG children funded by the PPG.
+- Extended learning out of school hours via Breakfast Club and After School Club and an extensive programme of enrichment and engagement clubs after school is offered to PP children funded by the PPG.
+The Love to learn club enables all PP children to complete homework and additional tasks.

 - Daily access to library facilities to promote reading and research.

-- Emotional, social and wellbeing support is offered by the school to all children through Positive Play and Nurture Group.
+- Emotional, social and wellbeing support is offered by the school to all children through Positive Play, Nurture Group, Lego Therapy

 - ‘Able disadvantaged’ children are tracked specifically and planned for to ensure they continue to progress and achieve their potential.